 Public Health Inspector: Job Description, Duties and Salary Info

 The public health inspector is responsible for inspecting certain public establishments, ensuring their accordance with health laws.
 Inspectors aid in the betterment of the community through consistent reinforcement of health mandates.
-Public health inspectors may be required to testify about their inspection results at hearings.
+Prospective health inspectors should pursue a bachelor's degree in occupational health or safety, or a similar field.

 Job Description for a Public Health Inspector